nitori/information-node/README.md

 data synchronized between various locations (cloud storage if you will) and keeping data safe with the help of encryption.

-An information node is a directory containing all its contents in optimal storage form along with a process which serves the data or synchronizes it with other nodes.
+An information node is a directory with data as a database in optimal storage form along with a process which serves the data or synchronizes it with other nodes.